elementary-Inc/blog/_posts/2021/2021-04-30-elementary-os-6-odin-beta.md

 ### Platform Changes

-There is _a lot_ new under the hood in elementary OS 6.
-The new Settings Daemon improves reliability and enables new features like the automatic time-based dark style preference.
-The new screen shield improves reliability of suspend, locking, and unlocking while enabling new features like continued music playback even when your display has gone to sleep.
-A new screenshot interface simplifies the Screenshot app, improves consistency between the app and using keyboard shortcuts, and even enables new features like taking a screenshot of an app from its window context menu.
-An all-new notifications system brings native GTK features to notifications bubbles as well as a new multi-touch friendly design for the notifications indicator.
+There is _a lot_ new under the hood in elementary OS 6 that developers should be aware of.
+The new screen shield brings continued audio playback even when the display has gone to sleep, enabling new use cases for your apps.
+We've completely revamped the notifications system with a new notifications server and a refreshed design; make sure your apps' notifications are showing properly on elementary OS 6, and please send feedback if something isn't working as you'd expect.

 <div style="margin: 3em auto;">
 {% assign post = site.posts | where:"slug", "platform-changes-in-elementary-os-6" | first %}
 {% include featured.html post=post %}
 </div>

-Speaking of multi-touch, there are two major new platform inclusions: Touchégg and LibHandy.
-Touchégg enables multi-touch gestures in the window manager—e.g. for switching between workspaces, while the inclusion of LibHandy also enables easy multi-touch gestures throughout apps.

-For app developers, we encourage you to look into [LibHandy](https://valadoc.org/libhandy-1/Hdy.html) and some of the first-party apps on elementary OS 6 to see how we're using it.
+We encourage app developers to look into [LibHandy](https://valadoc.org/libhandy-1/Hdy.html) and some of the first-party apps on elementary OS 6 to see how we're using it.
 In particular, replacing Gtk.Stack with Hdy.Deck will enable multi-touch swipe gestures for navigation, while Hdy.Carousel is great for pagination while also supporting multi-touch swipes.
 There are also new avatars with Hdy.Avatars, Hdy.Window enables rounded bottom corners and easy window dragging from any widget, and Handy includes a few layout helpers to make it easier to adapt your app's interface across small to large displays.

 <div style="margin: 3em auto;">
 {% assign post = site.posts | where:"slug", "multitouch-gestures-in-elementary-os-6" | first %}
 {% include featured.html post=post %}
 </div>

+We've added several new widgets, utilities and constants to [Granite](https://valadoc.org/granite/Granite.html), our GTK companion library. `Granite.Dialog` is a big one that simplifies creating dialogs following the elementary HIG. `Granite.SwitchModelButton` simplifies adding switches to `Gtk.Popover` menus, as seen in Terminal and Camera. `Granite.ValidatedEntry` brings client-side validation to user inputs—we'd love feedback about how you're validating entries in forms so we can make that experience easier in future updates as well. `TOOLTIP_SECONDARY_TEXT_MARKUP` is a constant for adding a smaller second line to `Gtk.Tooltips`, as seen in the new Panel indicator tooltips. `STYLE_CLASS_SMALL_LABEL` enables smaller `Gtk.Labels` without having to use Pango markup. `STYLE_CLASS_WARMTH` and `STYLE_CLASS_TEMPERATURE` are new constants for scales, as seen in the editor in Photos. `STYLE_CLASS_DEFAULT_DECORATION` is a new constant for slim header bars. `TRANSITION_DURATION_OPEN` and `TRANSITION_DURATION_CLOSE` are new constants for use in GTK animations to ensure consistency throughout the system.
+There have also been a number of deprecations and removals, so be sure to build, test, and update your apps for Granite 6.0 and elementary OS 6.

 A major shift for elementary OS 6 is the inclusion of Flatpak apps out of the box, as well as an entirely Flatpak-based AppCenter ecosystem.
 We've created and are shipping a Flatpak platform and SDK that include all of the FreeDesktop, GNOME, and elementary libraries and technologies your apps will need to be built as a Flatpak—think of the platform as the elementary OS base in Flatpak form.
 We've updated the relevant [developer docs](https://docs.elementary.io/develop/) to include information about [packaging your app as a Flatpak](https://docs.elementary.io/develop/writing-apps/our-first-app/packaging).